emmacarli/emmacarli.github.io/_posts/2020-04-02-PRESTO-and-TEMPO-installation.md

 ---
 layout: post
-title:  "PRESTO, TEMPO and PINT installation"
+title:  "PRESTO and TEMPO installation"
 date:   2019-04-02 10:00:00
-blurb: "How to install PRESTO, TEMPO and PINT on Ubuntu 18.04."
+blurb: "How to install PRESTO and TEMPO on Ubuntu 18.04."
 ---

 This was up to date as of April 2020.
 It might not be now...
-I will update if I ever have to reinstall them.
-What I've ran on my Ubuntu 18.04 64 bit, with Anaconda python 3, to install PRESTO, TEMPO and PINT:
+What I've ran on my Ubuntu 18.04 64 bit, with Anaconda Python 3, to install PRESTO and TEMPO:

 	sudo apt-get update